-Mummification is a rite known mostly from Egypt, in the times of the Pharaos.
+Mummification is a rite we mostly know from Egypt, in the times of the Pharaos.
 They used to be kept inside the pyramids or in the tombs of the Valley of the Kings.
-Today we may see Egyptian mummies on display in the Museum of Egypt, in Cairo and in several other countries.
+Today we may see ancient Egyptian mummies on display in the Museum of Egypt, in Cairo and in several other countries.

-Different mummification techniques were employed in the cases of Lenin and Mao, important political leaders in modern times.
+They employed different mummification techniques in the cases of Lenin and Mao, both important political leaders in modern times.
 These two mausoleums, the first on the Red Square in Moscow and the second on the Tiananmen Square in Beijing have drawn spectators for decades – including myself.
 The featured image above is from the Lenin Mausoleum.

-The Kemal Atatürk Mausoleum in Ankara is also an example of a national leader being offered a huge mausoleum, but unlike Mao and Lenin with no mummification involved.
-As far as I know.
+The Kemal Atatürk Mausoleum in Ankara is also an example of a national leader laid to rest in a huge mausoleum.
+Unlike Mao and Lenin he was not mummified, as far as I know.

 These three leaders would obviously object to them being presented in a series about religious buildings.
 The first two would certainly deny any relation to “religion, the opium of the people”.

-The practice of relics may be viewed as another way of taking care of the remains of a deceased person.
+One may view the practice of relics as another way of taking care of the remains of a deceased person.
 According to legend there are eight strands of hair of the Buddha in the Shwedagon Pagoda in Yangon, Myanmar.
 Taking care of relics is very common in Buddhism.

-A small mosque near the Mevlani Museum in Konya, Turkey, is said to contain the beard of Muhammad the Prophet.
+A small mosque near the Mevlani Museum in Konya, Turkey, contains the beard of Muhammad the Prophet.
+Or so they say.

 The cathedral pictured below, that of Nidaros in Trondheim, Norway is according to tradition a place where pilgrims would come.
 Reason?
-A shrine with the remain of Norway’s patron saint St. Olav was said to be kept here, behind the high altar.
+A shrine with the remain of Norway’s patron saint St. Olav was according to tradition kept here, behind the high altar.

 All chapters in this series about Religious Buildings.